smit14/Quantum-K-means-algorithm/README.md

 # Description

-We implemented a quantum circuit to cluter the data points in one-shot algorithm.
+I implemented a quantum circuit to find distance between two n-dimensional data points in O(1) time.
+Which can significantly reduce the time complexity if executed on quantum computer.

 # Tools and libraries
 * Numpy